core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 the client MUST only use the proxy T if the proxy can provide suitable credentials.
 (The hosting URI C is immaterial to these considerations).

-Credentials are usable if either:

-* The credentials are good for the intended use of R.

 For example, if the application uses the host name and a public key infrastructure and R is `coap://example.com/` the proxy accessed as `coap+tcp://[2001:db8::1]` still needs to provide a certificate chain for the name example.com to one of the system's trust anchors.
 If, on the other hand, the application is doing a firmware update and requires any certificate from its configured firmware update issuer, the proxy needs to provide such a firmware update certificate.

-* The credentials are suitable as a general trusted proxy for the system.

-  This applies only to security mechanisms that are terminated in proxies (i.e. (D)TLS and not OSCORE).

-  For a client to trust a proxy to this extent, it must have configured knowledge which proxies it may trust.
-  Such configuration is generally only possible if the application's security selection is based on the host name (as the client's intention to, as in the above example, obtain a firmware update, can not be transported to the proxy).

-  This option is unlikely to be useful in same-host proxies, but convenient in scenarios like in {{thirdparty}}.

 ## Choice of transports